Dates, plans of WHO expert visit to China under negotiation

 She said that China has a close cooperation with WHO.
 However, the dates and itinerary need to be finalized, she said.

 “The origins problem is very complex.
 To ensure that the work of the global experts group in China is successful, we need to carry out the necessary procedures and relevant concrete plans.
-Currently both sides are still in negotiations on this,” Hua told a regular press briefing.
+Currently both sides are still in negotiations on this,” Hua said.
 “I understand that it’s not just a visa problem and the actual date and itinerary.
 Both sides are still in close communication.”

 China’s disease experts are currently busy with multiple small-scale clusters and outbreaks reported in the past couple of weeks, she added.